stangeor/USA-Regional-Sales-Analysis/README.md

 Managed end-to-end regional sales analytics, covering data ingestion, data cleaning, exploratory analysis, and delivery of executive dashboards.

-Converted transactional data into actionable insights that improved regional sales performance.
+Turned transactional data into actionable insights that improved regional sales performance.

 Used tools for data ingestion and validation, along with BI platforms to deliver executive reporting and interactive analysis.